 Byte - a unit of memory or data needed to represent one character in binary (1s and 0s) form.
-One byte was 8 bits on older computers, followed 16 bit systems.
+One byte was 8 bits on older computers, followed by 16 bit systems.
 32 bit systems computing is the current standard for most PCs.

 Cache - part of your computer's volatile memory or an area of non-volatile storage on your hard drive.
 Web browsers store information (text, graphics, sounds, etc.) from pages or sites that you have visited recently in your hard drive cache, so that when you return to those pages or sites the information appears much faster.